Governor: Transgender athletes will 'destroy women's sports' - WTMJ

 “What a hurtful thing for a leader to say.
 There have been zero incidents of this being an issue,” tweeted Democratic Sen. Heidi Campbell.
 “This is just hate legislation, and to double down with an insult to our LGBTQ community is unnecessary.”

+A leader of the Human Rights Campaign group blasted Lee’s comments as “paperthin grandstanding,” saying the governor “has no interest in equity, choosing instead to fearmonger and demonize children in his state.”

+“Governor Lee has no idea what he’s talking about,” Human Rights Campaign Deputy National Campaign Director Hope Jackson said in a statement.
+“We’d love to engage with Governor Lee if he can actually name a time when a transgender athlete in Tennessee ‘stole’ a scholarship from a cisgender athlete.”

-Backers of the bill backers argue that transgender girls, because they were born male, are naturally stronger, faster and bigger than those born female and therefor have an unfair advantage in sports.
+Backers of the bill backers argue that transgender girls, because they were identified as male at birth, naturally are stronger, faster and bigger than those identified as female at birth and therefor have an unfair advantage in sports.

 Opponents counter that such proposals violate Title IX of federal education law prohibiting sex discrimination, as well as rulings by the U.S. Supreme Court and 11th U.S. Circuit Court of Appeals.
 Furthermore, others point to an executive order signed by Democratic President Joe Biden that prohibited discrimination based on gender identity in school sports and elsewhere.